Question 107·Medium·Inferences

 - After 12 months, group (a) diverted 35% more food scraps from landfill than group (b).

 - Group (a) also had lower contamination in compost bins.
-So the group that got both equipment and workshops had clearly better composting outcomes than the group that only got mailed instructions.
+So the group that got both bins and workshops had better composting outcomes than the group that only got mailed instructions.

 Decide what kind of conclusion is reasonable